Best Horror Movies: Top Five Hammer Films Of All Time

 5. (Tie) The Plague of the Zombies (1966)

 Before director George A. Romero made a name for himself with Night of the Living Dead in 1968, fans of Hammer Horror had already been introduced to the terror of the undead with the 1966 release of The Plague of the Zombies.
 This movie gets the No. 3 spot on the best of Hammer list from Gizmodo.
-The film is set in Victorian times, and features an intriguing mixture of elements that includes voodoo and witchcraft.
+The film is set in Victorian times and features an intriguing mixture of elements that includes voodoo and witchcraft.

 4. The Curse of the Werewolf (1961)